 Buttons add texture to the play dough and can be used for many different things.
 It’s fun to watch and see what your child comes up with!

-Milk lids can also be used as a cookie cutter or a cool detail item.
-Milk lids make great wheels for a play dough car.
+You can use milk lids as a cookie cutter or wheels for a play dough car.

 Silicon Cupcake Liners

-These are great if you want to make play dough cupcakes, but they have other uses.
-You can use them to hold beads, googly eyes, or other small tools you are using.
+Silicon cupcake lines are a great play doh tool for making cupcakes, holding beads or googly eyes.
 My kids love to make play dough food and these silicon liners are great bowls or holders for food.

 Beads have many uses.
 They are fun to press into the play dough and they can be used for small details like eyes, spots on an animal or sprinkles on a play dough cupcake.